AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/paymentReceiptTypeStars$Input.md

 Version of [paymentReceiptTypeStars](paymentReceiptTypeStars.md) for method parameters.

-The payment was done using Telegram stars
+The payment was done using Telegram Stars

 ## Type declaration